How Managers Can Discuss Mental Health With Employees

 “Everyone who has a brain has mental health,” says Udemy instructor and Harvard Business Review contributor Deborah Grayson Riegel.
 And this means that many of us have mental health struggles.
 This is why Deborah believes we must continue to normalize conversations about mental health even as we return to the office.

-People managers need to be part of mental health conversations in the workplace.
-It’s time to remove the shame and secrecy that once corresponded with these subjects.
+People managers can be part of mental health conversations in the workplace by removing the shame and secrecy that once corresponded with these subjects.
 When managers regularly discuss mental health with their employees, it signals that employees can bring their whole selves to work.

 A framework called the Stress-APGAR can help managers broach these conversations.

 Guide your mental health conversations with the Stress-APGAR framework